Violently Injured Police Officers Organization

 Co-founder bob Officer Bob DeNapoli is retired from the Woburn Police Department, where he served for 17 years.
 In September 2011, Officer DeNapoli was shot several times while responding to an armed robbery at jewelry store.
 To better prepare police officers and their families on how to cope with the dangers of police work, Officer DeNapoli has devoted his time to V.I.P.O. and providing support to other officers who face the same difficulties.
 Read more about Bob's story...

-Sergeant John D. Magulas
+Vice President John D. Magulas

 Secretary